Yash-Garg/TelegramCompanion-1/README.md

 ## Thanks
 Thanks to everyone who helped me with ideas and with the project.
 Including @Yash-Garg for letting me host this project on his private repo, @baalajimaestro for the idea that gave birth to this userbot.
 (Alse check his [userbot](https://github.com/baalajimaestro/Telegram-UserBot)).
 And not last @sicrs for all the support he gave me.

+## Donate
+It took a lot of work and white nights for me to do this userbot and make it look less like another Bot that you control and more a part of your telegram client.
+I know is not perfect but I'm trying my best and if you enjoy this UserBot and you want to help me you can buy me a beer using [PayPal](https://www.paypal.me/marcelalexandrunitan).
+Any donation will help.
+Thanks and I hope you enjoy my UserBot

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)